-- To introduce the basic concepts of data Mining and its applications - To understand different data mining like classification, clustering and Frequent Pattern mining - To introduce current trends in data mining
+- To introduce the basic concepts of data mining and its applications. - To understand different data mining concepts like classification, clustering and Frequent Pattern mining. - To introduce current trends in data mining.

-- 1. Explain different data mining tasks and the algorithms. - 2.
+- After Completion of the course Students will be able to: - 1.
+Explain different data mining tasks and the algorithms. - 2.
 Evaluate models/algorithms with respect to their accuracy. - 3.
 Conceptualize a data mining solution to a practical problem - 4.
 Develop hypotheses based on the analysis of the results obtained and test them.

-Introduction: Major issues in Data Mining.
+Introduction: Why Data Mining?
+What is Data Mining?
+What kinds of data can be mined?
+What kinds of patterns can be mined?
+Which technologies are used?
+Which kinds of applications are targeted?
+Major issues in Data Mining.
 Getting to know your data: Data objects and attributed types.
 Basic statistical descriptions of data.
 Data visualization, Measuring data similarity and dissimilarity.